Larry-Cui/notebook/docs/immigration/810/weekThreenotes.md

         - ***Quo Warranto***: This is the least common; it is used to challenge a person's entitlement to a public office that they purport to occupy and exercise
     - Once a question is certified, the Federal Court of Appeal is not restricted to considering the certified question but may consider all issues raised by the appeal (*Baker*, at [para.
 12](https://www.canlii.org/en/ca/scc/doc/1999/1999canlii699/1999canlii699.html){:target="\_blank"} )

+???+ note "3.5 The Constitution and the Charter"

+    - The Constitution Act of 1867 provides that immigration is a matter that is subject to concurrent or shared jurisdiction between the two levels of government.
+Nevertheless, the federal government has been the **dominant** player in this sphere.
+    - *Law Society of BC v.
+Mangat*.
+The Law Society of BC unsuccessfully challenged a provision of the former Immigration Act which permitted immigration consultants to represent individuals before the IRB.​

 ## Quizzes

 ??? note "3.1 Administrative Law"